Beatty Road station

-Beatty Road station is a SEPTA Route 101 trolley stop in Media, Pennsylvania.
+Beatty Road station is a stop on the D in Media, Pennsylvania.
 It is officially located on Beatty Road and Surrey Road, although the intersection of Beatty Road and Court House Road is much closer.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Downtown Media.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Orange Street in Downtown Media.
 The station has an open acrylic glass bus-stop like shed on the southeast corner of the railroad crossing.
 While no parking is officially available at this station, a parking lot across from the intersection of Beatty & Court House Roads exists for a shopping center along Baltimore Pike between North Providence and Beatty Roads.
-Beatty Road is the westernmost station on the Route 101 line that contains two tracks.
+Beatty Road is the westernmost station on the D1 that contains two tracks.